 In addition, Nubian exports were finding a growing market in India and the East.
 Under the Persians, trade across the Indian Ocean began to flow up the Red Sea.
 This sea-borne trade became much more important under the Ptolemaic dynasty of Egypt, and even more so under the Romans.
 The Kushites were able to gain a share of this market with the export of their traditional exports, which found as ready a market in India as they did in the West.

 The capital city, Meroë was only one amongst several towns in Upper (southern) Nubia.
 It was in these that traders, craft workers, temple priests and royal officials lived.
-The royal court was the primary centre of wealth and power.
+The royal court was the primary center of wealth and power.
 The wealth of the kings came mainly from their control of trade.
 The products of slave raids, hunting and mines were under the direct control of the king – indeed the hunters and raiders formed the nucleus of the standing army.
 Royal raiding and hunting expeditions roved over a wide area to the south of Meroë in the search for slaves, ivory, ostrich feathers and leopard skins.
 Elephants were also captured alive, to be trained for used in war – and, when the Ptolemies ruled Egypt, for export for use in the Egyptian army as well.

 The kingdom of Kush reached its peak under king Netekamani (reigned 12 BCE to 12 CE).
 The kingdom had expanded to take in all the territory between the First Cataract in the north to the foothills of the Ethiopian highlands in the south, and probably from the Red Sea in the east as far west as Darfur, in present-day western Sudan.
 At home, Netekamani and his successors were noted for adorning their capital with palaces and temples.